 Entering the cave, Sam found the interior to be dry and relatively clean.
-The illumination from the entrance was soon replaced by an antiseptic florescent glow.
+The illumination from the entrance was soon replaced by an antiseptic fluorescent glow.
 The cave began to curve sharply to the right as the light got brighter.
-Finally, the passageway ended in a brightly lit twenty foot square room.
+Finally, the passageway ended in a brightly lit twenty-foot square room.
 On a steel table, in the middle of the room, was a man’s body.
 The body was Sam’s.
 It was not as he remembered himself.
-The body was adult, lean, and well muscled.
+The body was adult, lean, and well-muscled.
 “Well, do you like it?”

 “Like what?
 All I see is an older version of myself on a table.”